How to Find Help Treating Psychosis

 In a NAMI survey, 50 percent of individuals or family members reported that the Internet was a valuable source of information about psychosis.
 You can also find out about treatment options by speaking to your family physician, picking up literature at local hospitals or clinics, or calling a local mental health clinic.
 The first step in psychosis treatment is reaching out to others, particularly medical or mental health professionals.

-You can also call our helpline at 1-888-997-3147.
+You can also call our helpline at 1-888-997-3147(Who Answers?).
 Counselors are available 24 hours a day to provide you with information about local treatment options and to walk you through how to find treatment for psychosis.